-A.2.6.1 The Organization reserves the right to confiscate or hold during the Final Event any prototype, component, tool or rider equipment at its discretion that considers non-complying with the Competition Rules & Regulations.
+- A.2.6.1 The Organization reserves the right to confiscate or hold during the Final Event any prototype, component, tool or rider equipment at its discretion that considers non-complying with the Competition Rules & Regulations. - A.2.6.2 Any material confiscated by the Organization during the Final Event will be returned to its owner team at the end of the Final Event.

-- A.2.6.2 Any material confiscated by the Organization during the Final Event will be returned to its owner team at the end of the Final Event. - A.2.6.3 The organization reserves the right to confiscate, hold or recall any component from the MotoStudent Kit if it's used outside the MotoStudent International Competition.
+A.2.6.3 The organization reserves the right to confiscate, hold or recall any component from the MotoStudent Kit if it's used outside the MotoStudent International Competition without prior authorization of the MotoStudent International Competition Organization.